Matt Duffy Player Props: Royals vs. Nationals

-On Friday, Matt Duffy (.269 slugging percentage in past 10 games, with no homers) and the Kansas City Royals play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
-First pitch is at 8:10 PM ET.
+On Sunday, Matt Duffy (.310 on-base percentage in past 10 games, 55 points below season-long percentage) and the Kansas City Royals play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 2:10 PM ET.

 Matt Duffy Game Info & Props vs. the Nationals